luismarques/qemu/docs/opentitan/pyot.md

 ### Extras

+* `-V` / `--vcp-verbose` can be repeated to increase verbosity of the QEMU virtual comm ports
 * `-v` / `--verbose` can be repeated to increase verbosity of the script, mostly for debug purpose.
 * `-d` only useful to debug the script, reports any Python traceback to the standard error stream.
 * `--log-time` show local time before each logged message